 - Due dates are firm, with the exceptions mentioned above as well as documented emergencies.

 - If you have a disability and require any auxiliary aids, services or accommodations under the Americans with Disabilities Act, please contact me after class, see me in the my office, or call me during the first week of the semester to be able to define specific accommodation needs and have enough time for any necessary preparation.
-Also contact UAF’s disability services.
+Also contract UAF’s Office of Disability Services.
 If you have any kind of a physical or learning disability you must tell me about it.
 All disabilities are documented by UAF’s Center for Health & Counseling and instructors receive a formal letter requesting that accommodation are made for any student with disabilities.

 - Any student who is an UAF sponsored athletic or who has other personal or situational difficulty that might affect class performance is invited to contact me in the first week of the semester (or as soon as such matters emerge) so that ways of accommodating the difficulty may be anticipated.

-- If you intend to go to AGU, another scientific conference or on a field trip, you must tell me this in the first week of class.
+- If you intend to go to AGU or another scientific conference or on a field trip, you must tell me this in the first week of class.
 It is your responsibility to make up for the classes missed.

-- Switch your cell phones off and do not text in class.
+- Switch your cell phones off during the final exam.

-- I do not answer emails Saturday and Sunday, i.e. I answer within 24 h to emails on Monday to Friday afternoon only.
-When I am on travel, I do not answer to emails as I cannot guarantee email access.
+- I do not answer emails Saturday to Sunday, i.e. I answer within 24h to emails on Monday to Friday afternoon only between 1000 and 1700.
+When I am on university related travel, I do not answer to emails as I cannot guarantee email access.

 All students in the class were informed about the policies at the beginning of the class and in the syllabus, and it would be unfair to everyone else to give one person an exception.

 Other important information: It is essential that you (1) keep up with the reading of the book and video materials, (2) budget your time wisely to complete all of your reading and viewing assignments, and (3) seek clarification on any material, which you do not understand, during office or class hours.
 Note there is a Quiz Your Professor section on the right sidebar of our class page.
-If I am not covering subjects adequately, or the in-class exercises are confusing or difficult, or if you do not understand the questions in your homework, quiz or examination, and you didn’t find a solution in the FAQ or discussion board, please let me know.
+If I am not covering subjects adequately, or the problems are confusing or difficult, or if you do not understand the questions in your problem assignment, quiz or examination, and you didn’t find a solution in the FAQ or discussion board, please let me know.
 I want you to understand the material and that you can apply the material to solve problems.
-Please use the office hours or one-minute quiz to seek clarification.
-One-minute quizzes can be submitted at the end of each class or until 1500 AST on the day before class by slipping it under my office door.
-The intent of the one-minute quizzes is that you can stay anonymous with your clarification request.
+Please use the office hours to seek clarification.

 Grading Policy: This class is a success-oriented course.
 My aim is for all students to meet their individual learning and grade goals.
 Of course, this does not mean that you can avoid working hard or work hardly.
-Instead, it means that (1) all students who do well in the assignments, group discussions, and final examination as well as regularly answer peer questions on the discussion board will be rewarded accordingly and (2) the grade distribution will not be adjusted to make sure it fits a bell-shaped curve.
-I expect that (1) you aim to give your personal best in the course, and (2) use in-class exercises and questions, homework, quizzes and examination as an opportunity to demonstrate your understanding of the material.
+Instead, it means that (1) all students who do well in the assignments, group discussions, and final examination as well as regularly answer peer questions on the discussion board will be rewarded accordingly, and (2) the grade distribution will not be adjusted to make sure it fits a bell-shaped curve.
+I expect that (1) you aim to give your personal best in the course, and (2) use the peer-questions, questionnaires, quizzes, problems and the final examination as an opportunity to demonstrate your understanding of the material.
 To obtain an “A” grade you will need to produce work that far exceeds my normal expectations.
-My normal expectations are regularly attending the classes, hard work evidence of time spent with the material and an ability to demonstrate knowledge of the material and ability to apply the material.
+My normal expectations are hard work evidence of time spent with the material and an ability to demonstrate knowledge of the material and ability to apply the material.

 Grading for this class will follow the UAF guidelines.
-Your grade will be 30% homework (review, questionnaires), 30% in-class participation (quizzes, discussion contributions, application), and 30% final exam, and 10% attendance.
+Your grade will be 10% questionnaires, notes/summary, 30% applications problems, and 40% final exam, 10% participation in group discussions, and 10% quizzes.

 To get a “C” grade, 50% of the points in each category have to be earned.
 I will give +/- grades with the following UAF rules A 4.0, A- 3.7, B+ 3.3, B 3.0, B- 2.7, C+ 2.3, C 2.0, C- 1.7, D+ 1.3, D 1.0, D- 0.7, and F 0.0, respectively.
 Thus, 90% and better is an A, 85-89% is A-, 77-84% is B+, 70-76% is B, 64-69% is B-, 57-63% is C+, 50-56% is C, 44-49% is C-, 40-43% is D+, 34-39% is D, 30-33% is D-, less than 30% is F. Grades of “incomplete” will be given only in cases where an extraordinary, exceptional reason, submitted in writing by the student and judged valid by me.
 See UAF policies for details.